dustinpfister/blog_posts/_posts/js-array-length.md

 It is possible to set the length property of an array by just making use of the assignment operator to given it a new length.
 When setting a length that is lower than the current length that will result in what would be expected which is the array will end up being truncated to that length that was set.
 In that event any and all elements at the index value of the length upwards will be lost.
 So then this can serve as a kind of way of just purging a whole bunch of elements from an index value upwards, but there are maybe better ways of doing so such as using the array splice method.

-Setting a higher length property will result in a situation in which any index values above the previous length will result in being undefined.
-This might result in unexpected behavior with some array methods like Array.forEach.
+Setting a higher length property will result in a situation in which any index values above the previous length will result in being empty elements.
+This might result in unexpected behavior with some array methods like Array forEach or the array map method as they will skip over such elements.
+So in this section I will be going over a few examples of setting the length of an array, and also touch base more on sparse arrays.

 ### 2.1 - Basic set length of array example